12 Taking Action

 As he grinned, Josah motioned Ena.
 The large cat trotted a few steps, then decided to take her time.
 “Go on.
 I’ll get Ena settled and meet you at the Manor.”

-The warrior didn’t hesitate.
-He hopped back up on the short wall, swung his legs, then jumped down.
-Graybard made his way to the Square.
+The Warrior didn’t hesitate.
+He hopped back on to the short wall.
+Swinging his legs over, Graybard jumped down and made his way to the Square.

 Josah took a little extra time looking at Ena.
 He rubbed her back and marveled at the thick gray coat dabbled with light and dark specks.
 Ena arched her back and leaned against his leg.